sitespeedio/sitespeed.io/docs/_posts/2016-10-27-sitespeed.io-4.0-is-released.md

 # sitespeed.io 4.0
 Lets talk about all the new and shiny things in 4.0.
 The new version uses the Coach, PageXray and Browsertime.
 And together we get:

+## Plugins
+Everything in the new version is a plugin!
+You can add/remove/create your own plugin.
+A plugin can run additional tests on a URL or handle the result, like storing it to a database.
+You can also publish your plugins to npm.
+Just let us know about your plugin so we can tell the world.

 ## HTTP/2
 YES finally we support HTTP/2!
 The coach will give different advice if your page are using http/1 or 2.
 We have nothing in the way (ready proxy) that messes with the connection between the browser and the server.